Logo

 • Quiet decompression time before homework

-• Reduced after school demands to prevent overload
+• Reduced after-school demands to prevent overload

 How do sensory processing issues affect learning and behavior?

-• Headphones or ear blockers for noise
+• Noise-canceling headphones or ear blockers

-• Dim lighting or blue blocker glasses
+• Dim lighting or blue-blocker glasses

-• A sensory corner or calm-down space
+• Sensory corner or calm-down space

-• Visual bookmarks to reduce reading overwhelm
+• Visual bookmarks for reading tasks

 What executive functioning challenges should parents look for?

-• Trouble getting started
+• Trouble initiating tasks

-• Losing materials
+• Misplacing materials

-• Meltdowns during multi-step tasks
+• Meltdowns during multi-step activities

 • Poor time awareness